-Next we present some descriptive statistics about the data used here.
-Table 1 focuses on student-quarter pooled data, of which there are a total of 93,901 observations, corresponding to a total of 15,307 different students5.
-The mean age is 14.5 and 49.7% are girls.
-4.5% are enrolled in vocational programs ('CEF').
+Given its richness, the data can be described in different ways.
+Table 1 focuses on studentquarter pooled data, of which there are a total of 93,901 observations, corresponding to a total of 15,307 different students.6 The mean age is 14.5 and 49.7% are girls.
+4.5% are enrolled in lighter, vocational programs ('CEF').
 30.8% of the observations concern students that are (eventually) treated by the program (i.e. observations either before or during treatment of treated students), while 4.8% of the observations concern students that begin their treatment in that quarter.
 18.7% student-quarter observations correspond to treated students observed once their treatment has already started.